 Can you resurface an old padel court?

-Yes – we can replace worn padel turf, add new shock pads or rebuild failing sub-bases.
+Yes – we can replace worn padel turf, add new shock pads, or rebuild failing sub-bases where the existing court is no longer performing properly.

-Do you need a shock pad for padel courts?
+Do you need a shock pad for a padel court?

-The astro surfacing + base works take 4–7 days depending on weather and site conditions.
-Structural frame installation is separate.
+The surfacing and base works often take around 4 to 7 days, depending on weather, access and site conditions.
+Structural frame and glass installation are usually handled separately.

 Get a Padel Court Surfacing Quote